Seattle's Child

 Paradise at Mount Rainer National Park.
 (Image courtesy jb10okie / Flickr)

-Mark Your Calendar: 2025 free state and national park days in Washington
+Mark Your Calendar: 2026 free state and national park days in Washington

 Ready to soak up Washington’s natural beauty without spending a dime?
-In 2025, there are 12 days when you can visit Washington state parks for free — no Discover Pass needed — plus sixĀ national park free days, when entrance fees are waived at parks like Mount Rainier, Olympic, and North Cascades.
+In 2026, there are 12 days when you can visit Washington state parks for free — no Discover Pass needed — plus ten national park free days, when entrance fees are waived at parks like Mount Rainier, Olympic, and North Cascades.
 Whether you’re planning a scenic day hike, a family adventure, or just want to wander among the trees, these are the perfect dates to mark on your calendar.

-2025 Free State Park Days
+2026 Free Washington State Park Days (No Discover Pass Required)

-• Wednesday, January 1: New Year’s Day and First Day Hikes
+• Thursday, January 1: New Year’s Day and First Day Hikes

-• Monday, January 20: Martin Luther King Junior Day
+• Monday, January 19: Martin Luther King Junior Day

-• Sunday, March 9: Billy Frank Junior’s Birthday
+• Monday, March 9: Billy Frank Junior’s Birthday

-• Wednesday, March 19: State Parks’ 112th Birthday
+• Thursday, March 19: State Parks’ 112th Birthday

-• Tuesday, April 22: Earth Day
+• Wednesday, April 22: Earth Day

-• Saturday, June 7 and Sunday, June 8: Free Fishing Weekend
+• Saturday, June 6 and Sunday, June 7: Free Fishing Weekend

-• Thursday, June 19: Juneteenth
+• Friday, June 19: Juneteenth

-• Saturday, August 9: Smokey Bear’s Birthday (new this year, a free day celebrating Smokey Bear’s birthday!)
+• Sunday, August 9: Smokey Bear’s Birthday

 • Saturday, Sept.
-27: National Public Lands Day
+26: National Public Lands Day

-• Friday, October 10: World Mental Health Day
+• Saturday, October 10: World Mental Health Day

-• Monday, November 11: Veterans Day
+• Wednesday, November 11: Veterans Day

 Washington State Parks has launched an online store from which you can order guidebooks, passes, art prints, and other State Parks merchandise.

-2025 Free National Park Days
+2026 Free National Park Days

 About the Author